dhleong/node-pie/README.md

 # variables can be used in most places you'd expect:
 GET /ships/$ship/crew

+# Like headers, you can declare a variable multiple times, and the closest
+# one *above* the request will be used.
+Variables and headers declared
+# *below* a request are not considered for that request!

 # this is an environment:
 @core-planet:
     # variables and headers declared in an environment will only be